 Elsewhere, standing water continued to affect routes on the Southern Rail network into London as well as in Lincolnshire and the North West.

 In Kent, two sinkholes opened up on M25 near Sevenoaks.
 The section between Junctions 4 and 5 crosses an area of highly soluble of chalk.
-As our friends at Terrafirma have analysed, this dissolution of the rock below road and rail represents a major disruptive threat long after the rain has passed.
+This dissolution of the rock below road and rail represents a major disruptive threat long after the rain has passed.

 This latest weather event was down to a combination of two huge air masses over UK and Western Europe.
 A large, slow moving low pressure system sucked up a lot of warm, moist air on its eastern flank and drew this into the weather system.
 The temperature difference between Eastern and Western Europe has been remarkable.
 While it was typically 15C in UK, Austria sweltered in 35C, less than 1000 miles away.